isoleph/cpp_crash/README.md

 ./program
 ```

 Let's go line by line.
 The first line activates a C++ compiler `g++` to translate your code.
 There are many other compilers available like clang or oracle.
-But I use the gnu compiler `g++` because it's very popular and familiar.
+But I use the gnu compiler `g++` because it's very popular and flexible.

 In the next line, typing in `-std=c++17` tells your compiler which C++ standard/version you used when you wrote your code.

 `program.cpp` is the name of your program.
 The `-o` flag instructs the compiler on what to output, and then the output is an executable file called `program`.

-Finally to execute the file we make sure that it is executable by typing what you see in line 2.
+Finally to execute the file we make sure that it is executable by typing what you see in line 2 with `chmod +x program.cpp`.
 This gives the program the executable flag so the computer knows it's a file that can be run.

 Finally, we run our file using `./program`!

+The end product of this process is creating a [binary executable file](https://en.wikipedia.org/wiki/Binary_file) that your computer knows how to run.

 This might seem like a much more convoluted process than just typing `python3 program.py`, but you are completely free to write a custom command that does all of this for you.
 If you'd like, [check out my dotfiles](http://www.github.com/isoleph/dotfiles) to see what I did!